istio/istio.io/content/en/about/faq/distributed-tracing/how-to-support-tracing.md

 - `x-ot-span-context`

-If you are using OpenTelemetry, OpenCensus or Stackdriver, you will also need to forward the following headers:
+If you are using OpenTelemetry or Stackdriver, you will also need to forward the following headers:

 - `traceparent`
 - `tracestate`